Tag Archives: Hugh Grant

 Starring Samuel L. Jackson, Hugh Grant, Lisa Kudrow and Leslie Jones.
 Death to 2020 is all about 2020, a year whose story couldn’t be told until now, because it was still happening.

-I’m definitely in for all the jokes about what 2020 has been for us all.
+I’m in for all the jokes about what 2020 has been for us all.
 I already love the joke at the expense of Quibi and everything Leslie Jones said.
 Can’t wait for more from Samuel L. Jackson.

 This looks precisely like what we need to close the less than ideal chapter that has been 2020.